 This interactive graphic summarizes the voting preferences of major religious groups, drawing on data from the latest survey by the Pew Research Center for the People & the Press among registered voters reached on landlines and cell phones.

 Obama and Romney have switched places in poll results over the final two months of the campaign.
 This chart tracks likely voters, based on national polls conducted by Pew Research Center.
 Read Pew Research’s final estimate for Election Day, which allocates a portion of the undecided voters to each candidate here.

 Overview Barack Obama has edged ahead of Mitt Romney in the final days of the presidential campaign.
-Obama holds a 48% to 45% lead among likely voters.
-The Pew Research Center’s final estimate of the national popular vote is Obama 50% and Romney 47%, when the undecided vote is allocated between the two candidates.
+In the Pew Research Center’s election weekend survey, Obama holds a 48% to 45% lead over Romney among likely voters.
+The survey finds that Obama maintains his modest lead when the probable decisions of undecided voters are taken […]

 Barack Obama and Mitt Romney have both received more negative than positive coverage from the news media in the eight weeks following the conventions, but Obama has had an edge overall, according to a new Project for Excellence in Journalism study.

 Barack Obama and Mitt Romney have both received more negative than positive coverage from the news media in the eight weeks since the conventions, but Obama has had an edge overall, a new PEJ study finds.
 The report also examines how the candidates fared in different media outlets, the tone of the conversation on social media and offers comparisons to 2008 campaign coverage.